A four-season resort area

 The Jacques-Cartier region is also home to one outstanding golf course, Mont Tourbillon in Lac-Beauport.

 In the Jacques-Cartier region, relax and recharge your batteries at one of the local spas.
-Several of the area's renowned inns have health spas offering a wealth of esthetic and massage treatments, with pools, saunas, and hot tubs all onsite.
+At the Manoir du Lac Delage Spa, you’ll find a wealth of esthetic and massage treatments, with pools, saunas, and hot tubs all onsite.

-For a relaxing experience in the heart of nature, try Le Nordique spa et détente on the banks of Rivière Jacques-Cartier.
+For a relaxing experience in the heart of nature, try Le Nordique Spa Stoneham on the banks of Rivière Jacques-Cartier.
 Enjoy Finnish baths, Turkish steam baths, hot tubs, and Nordic baths all year round.

 The Jacques-Cartier region is home to numerous inns, hotels, and B&Bs overlooking lakes and mountains.
 Cabins can be rented year-round.